• REDUCE • REUSE • RECYCLE

 Where possible, we recycle all packaging that makes up our raw material supply chain.
 This is done in several ways.

-Through the use of pallecons and IBC's (large raw material containers) which are returnable to the supplier
+Through the use of paleocons and IBC's (large raw material containers), which are returnable to the supplier

 Through returning drums to the supplier (where possible) and recycling those that can't.

 We have initiated the return to our suppliers of many of the outer cartons we receive containers in.
 Where this is not possible or energy efficient, they are recycled via a company that collects and collates like size boxes and supplies them on to other companies.
 By sending the boxes off to be reused, less energy is consumed than if they were processed and made into new cardboard boxes.

 In 2020 Derivan purchased a shredder which allows many boxes and cardboard that would otherwise go to recycling to be used for packing - eliminating the use of plastics and bubble wrap.

 Those boxes, cardboard and paper that can't be reused, returned or shredded are sent for recycling by Visy.

 As a last resort, a very small amount of cardboard may make it to landfill.
 To reduce the amount of cardboard going to landfill, we actively avoid "contaminating," i.e. paint or pigment staining the cardboard.

 PET (Polyethylene Terephthalate) clam packs are the plastic bubble containers used to pack and transport our paint tubes.
 We also use cardboard boxes in this process.
 Locally, we have a program in place to encourage "clam" packs and cardboard boxes to be returned to us for reuse.